hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514425v2-from-templates-to-natural-language-generalization-challenges-in-inst.md

 ---
 layout: default
-title: From Templates to Natural Language: Generalization Challenges in Instruction-Tuned LLMs for Spatial Reasoning
+title: "From Templates to Natural Language: Generalization Challenges in Instruction-Tuned LLMs for Spatial Reasoning"
 ---

 # From Templates to Natural Language: Generalization Challenges in Instruction-Tuned LLMs for Spatial Reasoning